lkshore/vscode_hotkeys_and_settings/README.md

 5) Key stroke `Shift + Alt + D` on Linux or `Shift + Opt + D` on Mac remoted Linux to download the VScode Gist configurations.
 6) The Gist will install all other plugins and setup VSCode configurations.
 7) Add `vscode` plugin in `.zshrc`.

+[2020-08-27] One can use Vscode build-in settings sync to sync the settings now.

+1) User will find `Settings Sync` in the `Manage` icon on the left bottom of the window.